 Eimear Saunders from MUSIC GENERATION prepared all classes for ‘The Big Sing’.
 The whole school was there and sang rounds in harmony.
 It sounded very melodious.

-Later in the week she Eimear will also be working with 5th and 6th where they will sing and play their instruments.
+Later in the week Eimear worked with 5th and 6th where they sang pop songs and play their instruments.

 Joan Dempsey (also from Music Generation) worked with 2nd and 3rd class as they sang, played recorder and percussion.
 Again it sounded wonderful and the children really enjoyed being involved.
 We find music gives the children a sense of belonging and of community.